-- We will scan your photocopies (see above) and convert them into PDF files.
+- We can scan your article photocopies or individual chapters from books and convert them into PDF files.

-- And then we will also submit them to the UW Madison reserve database in the MyUW Portal.
+- We will submit them to the UW Madison reserve database accessed through the MyUW Portal.

 - Students will be able to access the electronic reserve readings through their MyUW portal under the "Learning" tab.

 - Faculty/Instructors will be able to access the electronic reserve readings through their MyUW portal under the "Teaching" tab.

 - Please allow at least 3-4 full days for processing electronic reserves.

 - NOTE: Due to copyright restrictions, when scanning from a book or journal issue, the library can only scan limited portions to comply with fair-use.
 Please consult with the librarian to make sure the portion you want to use is within the limitations.